jasonknight/gopress/docs.md

 ```go
 func (o *TermTaxonomy) FindByTaxonomy(_findByTaxonomy string) ([]*TermTaxonomy, error)
 ```
-FindByTaxonomy searchs against the primary key taxonomy and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy
+FindByTaxonomy searchs against the database table field taxonomy and will return []*TermTaxonomy,error This method is a programatically generated finder for TermTaxonomy